CWG 2022, Athletics: Jyothi Yarraji, India’s record-breaking hurdler who loves to rise after a fall

 It sounds simple.
 But hurdles races in track and field are among the most technically demanding events in the sport.
 And for India, there is a new star emerging in this explosive event: Jyothi Yarraji.

 The 22-year-old from Vizag broke a 20-year-old Indian record in women’s 100m hurdles earlier this year.
-The mark belonged to Anuradha Biswal when she clocked 13.38 in New Delhi, August 2002.
+The mark belonged to Anuradha Biswal when she clocked 13.38 seconds in New Delhi, in August 2002.
 But once Jyothi broke it for the first time in May, she bettered her own personal best mark thrice.
+Her best timing - the national record - is 13.04s.

-“It was my Physical Education Teacher suggested to try hurdles,” Jyothi told Scroll.in in an interaction from her training centre in Odisha, before departing for UK.
+“It was my Physical Education Teacher who suggested to try hurdles,” Jyothi told Scroll.in in an interaction from her training centre in Odisha, before she left for England.
 “I was in 10th class.
 I didn’t know what events were even there.
 But when I competed for the first time, I ran...
 I fell down... and I came back up and ran again.
 I liked it.
 I felt it suited me, my mind and body.
 I just liked it.
 Run.
 Jump.
 Run.
 Jump.”

 It is a feature she has cultivated throughout her career.
 On more than occasion, she has had to face setbacks but she seems to find the answers to bounce back.

 Jyothi, who trains at the Odisha Reliance Foundation (HPC) now, produced the record-breaking runs in the very first set of international events of her sporting career.
-That tour was also meant to get her used to the European timezone, weather and food.
+That tour was also meant to get her used to the European time zone, weather and food.

-All so that at the Commonwealth Games in Birmingham on Friday, whe she makes her debut at a major event, there is an air of familiarity to everything she does.
+All so that at the Commonwealth Games in Birmingham on Friday, when she makes her debut at a marquee event, there is an air of familiarity to everything she does.
 Except, of course, the occasion.

-When she began cultivating an interest in the event, in her 10th class as she recalls, she didn’t reveal the nature of the beast to her mother and father.
+When she began cultivating an interest in the event, she didn’t inform her parents.

-“I just used to jump over walls and chasing my brother.
+“I used to jump over walls to chase after my brother.
 Hurdles felt like a natural event for me,” she recalled.
-With the motivation from her PET and watching seniors take part in events after school, she decided this was it.
+With the encouragement from her PE teacher and watching seniors take part in events after school, she decided this was it.

 In fact, when she competed in an event for the first time (South Zone, around 2015) she didn’t tell her parents that she was competing in hurdles.

-“I just said I went to athletics.
-I didn’t really explain what this was to them, I just said I was interested.
+“I just said I went to an athletics meet.
+I didn’t really explain what it was to them, I just said I was interested.
 I want this.
 And then I showed videos when I came back.
-They just asked if I got hurt or something.
-My mom then told me, ‘for you this is only good, actually’, because she knows,” Jyothi added, for really the only time during the 30-odd minutes of interaction breaking out in laughter.
+They asked if I got hurt or something.
+My mom then told me, ‘for you, this is good, actually’, because she knows,” Jyothi added, as she broke into a laugh the first and only time during the length of the conversation with this publication.

 Jyothi's 100mH progression